Wysłany: 21:45, 06 Maj '11

 What Does the Research Say About Medical Marijuana?

 The studies that have been conducted so far show some promise for the use of cannabis in the treatment of a wide range of health conditions, including potentially cancer.
-For instance, in 2009 a study in the journal Cancer Prevention Research found that marijuana smokers have a lower risk of head and neck cancers than non-marijuana smokers.
+For instance, in 2009 a study in the journal found that marijuana smokers have a lower risk of head and neck cancers than non-marijuana smokers.

 There are certainly some downsides to marijuana use that need to be addressed, particularly if you are thinking of smoking it for recreational purposes.